bitbanditt/GGtest/README.md

 Google Gruyere Privilege Elevation Exploit

-    Using the terminal pip is installed aloowing for the istall of typer and playwright using 'pip install'
+    Using the terminal pip is installed allowing for the istall of typer and playwright using 'pip install'

     The required libraries (requests, typer, unittest, and playwright.sync_api) are imported.